kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/05-get-data-in-gatsby/16-intro-gatsby-data-sourcing.md

 # Intro to gatsby-data-sourcing
-* localhost:8000
-* localhost:8000/___graphql
+## Where we are now
+1. We setup our Gatsby
+  * Basic templating and layout
-* GraphiQL
+  * Creating of pages
+2. We added sanity
+  * Created our schemas and content types

+## How do I take the data that lives in my sanity and get it into my Gatsby website?
+* We'll anwer that soon but first let's talk about the GraphQL Playground

+### GraphQL Playground
+* Run gatsby `$ npm start`
+  - This gives us our localhost server running Gatsby on `localhost:8000`
+  - And it also gives us access to GraphQL Playground server running on a local server `localhost:8000/___graphql`
+    + You will see GraphiQL running
+    + This allows you to see GraphQL queries
+    + You run queries in here to see what data is returned

 ## The idea behind Gatsby
-* At build time gatsby goes and grabs all the data it needs in order to run
+* At build time (when we build our website before we deploy it to the internet) gatsby goes and grabs all the data it needs in order to run
-    - It goes to sanity and grabs all the people, toppings... all the data
+    - It goes to sanity and grabs all the people, toppings, all the relationships... all the data
-    - It takes all this data and sticks it in its memory and it allows us to query that data via GraphQL queries (not stored in a Database, but rather just memory)
+    - It takes all this data and sticks it (not inside a Database because as soon as its done it disappears) but in its memory and it allows us to query that data via GraphQL queries (**repeat** it is not stored in a Database, but rather just memory)

-### GraphQL endpoint
+### GraphiQL endpoint
 * Comes with some standard GraphQL queries
+    - allDirectory
+    - allFile
+    - allSite
-    - all files, directory, are not very useful for developers (more for lower level plugin developers)
+    - are not very useful for developers (more for lower level plugin developers)

 ### How do we surface the data from our sanity into our GraphQL explorer (GraphiQL)?
 * We do this using the `gatsby-config.js`